Fill your College Details

 2. Boolean Expressions

-Boolean expressions are used in logical operations, such as AND, OR, NOT, and combinations thereof.
-These expressions often involve Boolean variables or constants (true or false).
+Boolean expressions represent logical operations such as AND, OR, NOT, and combinations of these operations.
+They refer to Boolean variables or constants (true and false).

 Expression Tree for A AND B OR C